Sky Cinema (German TV channel): Origins

 In May 2002, "Premiere World" became simply "Premiere".
-At the same time, the themed movie channel were replaced by the numbered movie screens Premiere 4 through Premiere 7 while Premiere Action-X closed.
+At the same time, all movie channels were numbered ranging from Premiere 1 to Premiere 7.

 On 1 August 2006, the channels were overhauled again.
 Premiere 1 to Premiere 4 became part of a package called "Premiere Blockbuster", which also included Disney Channel.
 Premiere 5, Premiere 6 and Premiere 7 were closed down and replaced by Premiere Filmclassics and Premiere Filmfest.
 They became part of a package called "Premiere Entertainment", which also included Premiere Serie, Premiere Krimi and Premiere Nostalgie.

 "Premiere Blockbuster" and "Premiere Entertainment" merged and became "Premiere Film" in on 1 July 2008.

 2009 relaunch

 On 4 July 2009, Premiere was relaunched and became Sky Deutschland.
 All Premiere channels were renamed.
 The movie channels got the following names: